 Notice the instrument reads 10,000 lbf when 10,000 lbf was applied.
-In this example, only the calibration provider with the lower measurement uncertainty can make the claim that the instrument is in tolerance if the requirement is less than a 2 % PFA.
+In this specific risk example, only the calibration provider with the lower measurement uncertainty can make the claim that the instrument is in tolerance if the requirement is less than a 2 % PFA.

-T.U.R.
 Morehouse Vs Typical Force Lab